AdamanTeam/AdamanTeam.github.io/_posts/2018-12-6-Data-Story.md

 {: refdef}
 The products exported by the United Kingdom mostly consists of fish or seafood : Saumon fumé, Coquille Saint Jacques, Noix de Saint Jacques, but also alcohols like Whisky.

+As it can be observed, most of the exported products from each of those three countries are signature products that show the identity of the country, its culture, and from which they are renowned.
+It also gives us insights on what type of bases those countries have in their traditional alimentation.

-Now that we have a more precise idea about the food transportation across the world, where does it comes from, to where, which kind of food, we can look at the environmental impact of all this transportations.
+Now that we have a more precise idea about the food transportation across the world, where does it come from, to where, which kind of food, we can look at the environmental impact of all this transportations.

 ## Environmental impact